• Giving R&D Feedback

 To meet these needs, we probably have to become the world’s leading experts in our genre.
 I think that’s the right bar to set.
 If the established experts can’t solve a problem quickly, players will have to be somewhat understanding and patient, instead of demanding immediate (and short-sighted) answers.

-This last part requires open communication.
-We’ll earn space to operate by demonstrating that expertise.
+Preserving that patience requires open communication.
+We’ll earn space to operate by demonstrating our expertise.

 For any given problem, players will propose their own theoretical fixes, and they’ll want those suggestions considered.
 Hearing us explain how several potential solutions wouldn’t work because of unseen limitations or fatal implications, and why the direction we ultimately chose is sound will go a long way toward building confidence in the team.